-There are three components: Performing, Composing and Listening.
-You will learn about a range of types of music including vocal, instrumental, music for stage and screen, pop, jazz, fusion, and new music.
+There are three main areas of study: Performance, Composition and Listening and Appraising.
+You will learn about a range of types of music, including vocal, instrumental, music for stage and screen, pop, jazz, fusion, and new music

-Component 1: (30%) Performance
+Component 1: Performance (30%)

-You will record two performances which should be at least two minutes each, one of which must be performed with others.
+You will record two or more performances for a total of four minutes, one of which must be as part of an ensemble.
 In order to gain experience as a performer, you will participate in the Sunset Serenade and Lunchtime Live concerts and attend at least one Music CCA each week.

-Component 2: (30%) Composing
+Component 2: Composing (30%)